juneau-project/juneau/docs/source/developers.md

 To index a table, we invoke the **kernel** with the name of the variable, and hope to get back a JSON version of the variable.
 We then store it in the Juneau PostgreSQL schema, using Pandas.

 ```
-HTTP request --> put(table_var_name) --jupyter.request_var--> kernel
+HTTP request --> put(table_var_name) --> jupyter.request_var --> kernel

-SQLAlchemy<--Pandas<--fn<--JSON--kernel
+SQLAlchemy <-- Pandas <-- store_table <-- JSON -- kernel
 Store_Provenance
 Store_Lineage
 ````

 First we need to fetch the variable (`find_variable`), which is done through the `jupyter.request_var` method.
 This sends a blocking request to the kernel, which retrieves the variable as a JSON object.

-The table is stored in the server extension, after it is given a unique name based on the variable, cell, notebook, etc.  We us an async method (`fn`) to do the actual storage.
+The table is stored in the server extension, after it is given a unique name based on the variable, cell, notebook, etc.  We us an async method (`store_table`) to do the actual storage.

 ### Post: Search